omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 + **Request sent to**: Select one or more users or groups to send to.
 Single users, security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).
 This field is mandatory.
 + **Schedule send-out**: Available in Omnia 7.6 and later.
 Select to set date, hour and minutes for when to send.
 You can also select what standard time to calculate on.

+(For options for controlled documents, see bewlow).

-3. Add or remove pages as needed.
+3. Add or remove pages/documents as needed.
-4. Add a message for each page, if needed (for more information, see below).
+4. Add a message for each page/document, if needed (for more information, see below).
 5. Schedule the send-out if needed.
-Available in Omnia 7.6 and later.
 6. Click SEND REQUEST to save the Sign-off request and send it.
 If you don't, nothing is saved.

 To add or remove pages